alecsmith1/case-studies/_posts/2025-01-24-cyclistic-case-study.md

 ### Data Question At Hand

 Setting out to convert casual riders into members, the team needs to better understand how annual members and casual riders differ in their bike usage.

+### Scenario

+- **Profitability –** analysts found that annual members are more profitable than single-ride or day-pass casual riders
+- **Marketing History –** general awareness, appealing to broad consumer segments
+- **Hypothesis –** converting casual riders into annual members would help drive future growth  <br />